Facebook posts mixed results, misses on revenue, user growth

 "Our community and business continue to grow quickly, and now more than 2 billion people use at least one of our services every day," Facebook CEO Mark Zuckerberg said in a statement.
 "We're building the best services for private messaging and stories, and there are huge opportunities ahead in video and commerce as well."

-Company shares initially fell as much as 5 percent in after-hours trading before turning positive.
+Company shares initially fell as much as 5 percent in after-hours trading before briefly turning positive.
+Shares sank again and turned negative after Zuckerberg said Facebook would continue to invest heavily in 2019 to boost data security and product initiatives in video and messaging.
+Zuckerberg acknowledged that Facebook trails YouTube in video services and Apple in messaging, respectively.

 Advertisement